wavefrontHQ/docs/pages/doc/examine-usage-ingestion.md

     - If you are not a Super Admin user, from the gear icon <i class="fa fa-cog"/> on the toolbar, select **Usage Portal**.

    The **Usage Summary** tab opens.
 This tab contains the dashboard with an overview of the ingested and scanned rates.
-3. From the **Billing Month** drop-down menu, select the billing period you are interested in.
+3. From the **Billing Period** drop-down menu, select the period you are interested in.

 ## Understand the Data

+The **Usage Summary** dashboard consists of charts for the selected [billing period](glossary.html#b).
+The charts slightly differ for the type of your contract - billable commitment or burndown commitment.
 Here's an example of how the dashboard may look like.

 ![Example of the Usage Summary dashboard](images/usage_overview.png)

-If you exceed your committed rate for more than 5% of the hours of a given month, you will be billed your overage rate for the number of PPS above your committed rate.
+The charts are organized in the following sections.

 ### Overview Charts